Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Introduction

 By the analogy with the modular curve, in the fibre of the moduli space of shtukas with $\Gamma_0(\pf^n)$-level structures over $0$ we should expect to find $n+1$ components intersecting at supersingular points.
-However, it can be shown that in the non-parahoric case (in other words when $n \geq 2$), the moduli space of Drinfeld shtukas with naive level structures as above only has two components which moreover do not intersect in its fibre over $0$.
+However, it can be shown that in the non-parahoric case (in other words when $n \geq 2$), the fibre over 0 of the moduli space of Drinfeld shtukas with naive level structures as above only has two components which moreover do not intersect.
 In particular, its supersingular points are missing (compare Remark \ref{remNaiveLvlBad}).

 Another way to phrase Theorem \ref{thmDrinfeldClosureBTIntro} is that we compactified the level map $ \Sht_{r, \Omega} \to \Sht_r$, which we saw in the example above is not proper in general, by factoring it in an open immersion with dense image followed by a finite (hence proper) and surjective map